kimminger/ReverseProxy/README.md

 Easily harden a debian minimalistic installation and configure a nginx to redirect all traffic to an internal webserver.

 * Download [64-bit PC netinst iso](https://www.debian.org/distrib/)
-* Install in a new VM _(**Do not install anything**, just the base system, no X-Server, no SSH-Server.
-Uncheck everything except the base system and tools.)_
+* Install in a new VM _(**Do not install anything**, just the base system with an SSH-Server but NO X-Server and stuff like that.
+Uncheck everything except the base system, tools, ssh server.)_
 * Copy the script do_install.sh to /root/
 * Run the script
 * Restart the VM
+* Copy the *.pfx for the domain to /home/reverse and run _install_cert.sh_ to install the certificates

+_(Use winSCP or similar to upload files.)_

 For this to work with Exchange, you have to enable **Basic-Authentication** on all the Exchange URL's.
 In particular for OWA, EWS, MAPI and Autodiscover.
 In this setup we support OutlookWebAccess (OWA) but also Teams in Office365 and Outlook-Clients and ActiveSync clients as well.
 If you not need one of them, you should disable them in the nginx proxy configuration.